node-gh/gh/CONTRIBUTING.md

 Since this is a **TypeScript** project, we have to compile the code before running it.

-First, if you haven't already done so, run npm install:
+First, if you haven't already done so, install dependencies and create a sym link:

 -   `npm install`
+-   `[sudo] npm link`

 To run **incrementally** in watch mode: